people3k/PopulationExpansion2025/Readme.txt

 YearsperDT--The number of years per demographic transition Kincrease--The increase in standardized population density per demographic transition in a sequence

+(v)File Path: data/PerCapita2/AllCasesFoodPro200sims2.csv.
+This file is an aggregation of the 200 KDE simulations for each region and culture history periods for the time periods of study.
+This file is used in the analysis of per capital growth rates using PerCapitaGrowth.R

-(3)The code to analyze the data is contained in CaseStudyRadiocarbon.R, SumAnalysis.R, and PopExpandMap.
+(3)The code to analyze the data is contained in CaseStudyRadiocarbon.R, PerCapitaGrowth.R, ExampleCases.R, SumAnalysis.R, and PopExpandMap.
 The analysis was run in "R version 4.2.2 (2022-10-31 ucrt)" with the Rstudio integrated development environment version ``2023.06.0 Build 421."
 ChatGPT was used to help create the map.

 (4) Getting started working with the project: